nikolamirilo/NodeJS_InstagramBot/README.md

 - `dryRun: true` - bot will work everything except liking and following
 - `dryRun: false` - bot will work everything, include liking and following

-## Create empty `database` directory so bot can generate json files where data will be stored
+Create empty `database`(must be named database) directory so bot can generate json files where data will be stored

+## Installing dependencies and run command

-- Open a terminal in the directory
+## Open a terminal in the directory

 - Run `npm i -g yarn`